-In this guide, we are going to share the complete checklist for on-page SEO we follow at TechNerds.
+In this guide, we are going to share the complete on page SEO checklist we follow at TechNerds.

-This is a complete checklist and we can guarantee, you won’t need to look anywhere else for on-page SEO content.
+This is a comprehensive A-Z on page SEO checklist and we can guarantee, you won’t need to look anywhere else for on-page SEO content.
 Our clients have benefited massively from us implementing this checklist on their website.

 Let’s get going: